Life Cycle Assessment (LCA) of a Smartphone

 1. What is the LCA of a phone?

-A is a method used to evaluate a product’s environmental and energy impact, from its manufacture through to use and end of life.
+A is a method used to evaluate a product’s environmental and energy impact, from its manufacturing all the way through its use and end-of-life.
 Here, we take a look at the life cycle of a cellphone.

-3. Step 1 of the Life Cycle: Manufacture
+3. Step 1 of the Life Cycle: production

 One cellphone is made up of more than 60 materials.
-This includes plastics and glass, but also a huge variety of metals, from copper to aluminum, chrome, zinc, tin, and precious metals such as gold, silver and platinum.
-Phones also contain “rare earths” such as tantalum, europium and indium, as well as cobalt and lithium, which are used in phone batteries.
+This includes plastics and glass, but also a huge variety of metals, from copper to aluminum, chromium, zinc, tin, and precious metals such as gold, silver and platinum.
+Phones also contain “rare earths” such as tantalum, europium, indium… As well as Cobalt and lithium, which are used in phone batteries.
 Extracting these metals is very and generates a lot of pollution.
-Many of the mines are in China, and result in miles of ravaged, contaminated land (see photo).
+Many of the mines are in China, and result vast areas of ravaged, contaminated land (see photo).
 Then, the raw materials have to be transported, processed and assembled.
 This stage accounts for around 80% of all the energy consumed and CO2 emitted during the production of a phone.

 4. Step 2 of the Life Cycle: Distribution

 Once they’ve been produced, the cellphones have to be transported to consumers.
 This means taking into account the used by cargo planes, merchant ships, trucks and vans.
-The distribution stage also involves factoring in the impact from the production of packaging, which has to go through all the same steps (raw materials, manufacture and transportation).
-But the impact from each phone is still negligible when comparing their weight with the gigantic size of the container ships used to transport them.
+The distribution stage also involves factoring in the impact of the production of packaging, which has to go through all the same steps (raw materials, manufacturing and transportation).
+But the impact from each phone is minimal when compared to their weight with the gigantic size of the container ships used to transport them.

-is particularly useful for smartphones.
+Recycling is particularly useful for smartphones.
 They are full of precious materials that can be recovered, with varying levels of difficulty, to produce other electronic devices.
 The plastic and glass can also be reused.
-However, only a small proportion of devices (16% in France) are recycled.
-After an average of two years of use (which is very brief), many cellphones are relegated to the back of a drawer.
-Others end up in “parallel” (often illegal) channels, where they are refurbished and resold.
+However, only a small proportion of devices is recycled: In France, only 20 to 25% are collected for recycling or reconditioning and reuse.
+The rest remain unused in drawers or end up in landfills.

-The manufacturing phase (extraction of materials and assembly) has the greatest environmental impact throughout a cellphone’s life cycle.
-According to figures from Apple, an iPhone 6 emits the equivalent of 95 kilograms of greenhouse gases from cradle to grave: 11% during use, 85% during manufacture, and the rest during transportation and recycling.
-You would need to keep the same phone for four or five years for its use to outweigh the impact of production.
-But in reality, that’s not the case: the average period of use is around two years.
+The manufacturing phase (extraction of materials and assembly) has the greatest throughout a cellphone’s life cycle.
+According to Apple's figures, an iPhone 13 emits the equivalent of 64 kg of during its lifetime: 81% during production, 16% during use, and the rest during transport and recycling.
+You would have to use your cellphone for three or four years for the share of use to exceed that of production.
+This is rarely the case.
+The average usage period is around two years.

 See all